kirankn80/lab-in-a-server/readme.md

 The number of dpdk computes to be provisioned.
 The default number is zero.
 The value for this field should always be <= additional_computes + 2.

 #### 4. kolla_external_vip_address: <kolla_evip> (optional)
+This field is an ip address in the management subnet.
+This field is to be specified when there are multiple controllers.
+This field need not be specified when the internal network field is True.
+The 8143 port is accessible on this interface.
 Horizon will be accessible on the management network by means of the kolla_external_vip_address.

 ### Note: The total number of nodes that can be connected to VQFX box is limited to 5.